 The drudgery of doing the same thing, day after day, year after year can cause a good employee to suffer low morale over time.
 While the employee may be filling a vital role in the work that they do, they probably will appreciate a new challenge or task.

 As managers we are trained to delegate.
 See if there is a task you can delegate to one of your employees.
-Explain to them how important the task is and that due to their performance you have confidence in their ability to do it.
+Explain to them how important the task is and that because of their performance you have confidence in their ability to do it.
 It can be something as simple as preparing a report.

 Deal With The Bad Apples